1998 United States Senate election in Colorado: Campaign

 Campbell, who was elected in 1992 as a Democrat, switched parties after the 1994 Republican Revolution.
 He faced a primary challenger, but won with over 70% of the vote.
-In the general election, Democratic nominee Dottie Lamm criticized Campbell of flip flopping from being a moderate liberal to moderate conservative.
+In the general election, Democratic nominee Dottie Lamm criticized Campbell for flip flopping from being a moderate liberal to moderate conservative.
 In fact, throughout the entire campaign, Lamm mostly sent out negative attack advertisements about Campbell.